cdpxe/WendzelNNTPd/README.md

 # WendzelNNTPd

-**WendzelNNTPd** is an IPv6-ready Usenet server (NNTP daemon) with the main goal to maximize usability on the console level.
-WendzelNNTPd achieves this by breaking down complicated things into an easy-to-use configuration file and tool.
+**WendzelNNTPd** is an *easy to run and configure* IPv6-ready Usenet server (NNTP daemon).
+WendzelNNTPd breaks down complicated things into an easy-to-use configuration file and tool.
 The server is portable (Linux/*BSD/*nix), supports AUTHINFO authentication, contains support for Access Control Lists (ACL), Role-based Access Control (RBAC) and supports invisible newsgroups.
 It currently supports MySQL and SQLite backends.

+This server is tailored for workgroups, where users trust each other and where no synchronization with other usenet servers is necessary.
+For this reason, not all advanced NNTP features are included (e.g. commands for server synchronization).
+The server is also not a suitable for confidential environments as it lacks TLS support and strong hardening.

 ## Download